Non-local computation and the black hole interior: Discussion

-\textbf{Sub-AdS scale scattering regions} A basic limitation appearing here and in \cite{dolev2022holography} to connecting bulk interaction and (non-augmented) non-local computation is the need to restrict to bulk regions of at least AdS scale.
-It would be interesting to explore further if this limitation can be overcome, which would provide a quantum information theoretic point of view on the emergence of sub-AdS local interactions in AdS/CFT.
-To construct such a situation within our setting, we would need to find geometries where our branes can come within an AdS distance of each other while remaining the dominant saddle in the path integral, and while keeping the connected (non-brane anchored) extremal surface minimal.
+To construct sub-AdS scale bulk regions whose interactions are supported as a non-local computation within our setting, we would need to find geometries where our branes can come within an AdS distance of each other while remaining the dominant saddle in the path integral, and while keeping the connected (non-brane anchored) extremal surface minimal.
 Towards keeping the connected brane geometry dominant, we could consider variants of our geometries involving charged black hole and charged branes, and we could consider branes with non-zero (and perhaps differing) tensions, and we could adjust the black hole temperature, which here was implicitly fixed.
 This would give a richer phase space for the phase transition from connected to disconnected branes, potentially allowing the branes to come within a sub-AdS distance of each other while remaining disconnected.
 To keep the connected extremal surface minimal, we could consider adding a dilaton field to the branes, which can be used to raise the generalized entropy associated with minimal surfaces ending on the brane \cite{almheiri2020page}.

 \textbf{ETW brane geometries and information processing} The work \cite{van2020spacetime} proposes entangled BCFTs as an alternative set of degrees of freedom that, prepared in appropriate states, can approximate holographic CFTs.
 An advantage to this alternative description is the finite entanglement among subsystems.
 Combined with the perspective of \cite{bao2019beyond} on compressing holographic states, this allowed us to move from a description of a quantum information processing protocol in a holographic CFT, involving infinite dimensional systems, to a (approximate) description using only finite dimensional systems.